MicrosoftDocs/microsoft-style-guide/styleguide/accessibility/colors-patterns-text-graphics-design.md

 **Don’t hard-code colors**.
 They can become illegible in high-contrast themes.

-**Don’t use low-contrast or hard-to-read color combinations**, such as light green and white or red and green.
+**Choose color combinations with a minimum contrast ratio of 4.5:1.** Don’t use low-contrast or hard-to-read color combinations, such as light green and white or red and green.

 **Don’t use screens or tints in art.**